 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full advertising policy: How we make money.

 Did you know that as an active member of the military, you may be able to save money on interest and credit card fees as part of the Servicemembers Civil Relief Act (SCRA)?

 The act protects active-duty military from high interest rates and other financial obligations while they’re serving.
 And some banks go beyond the minimum requirements, like reducing your cards’ interest rate to as low as 0% or waiving annual fees!

 For example, American Express waives annual fees for active military personnel.
-This makes premium travel cards like The Platinum Card® from American Express and The Business Platinum® Card from American Express OPEN a great choice for servicemembers.
+This makes premium travel cards like The Platinum Card® from American Express (See Rates & Fees) and The Business Platinum Card® from American Express (See Rates & Fees) a great choice for servicemembers.
 Because you won’t have to pay the steep annual fee on either card!